AutoMiningToken/amtEnviroment/README.md

 ## Loan Protocol

 The Loan Protocol is a groundbreaking addition to the AMT ecosystem, allowing AMT holders to use their tokens as collateral to receive USDT at a predetermined rate.
 This feature aims to enhance the functionality and utility of AMT, providing holders with more flexibility and options for their assets.
+For an in-depth explanation of the Loan Protocol, including API details and examples, see [Loan Protocol Documentation](LOAN_PROTOCOL.md).

 ## Project Overview